lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 Kaiser's criterion is believed to be accurate:

 * when there are fewer than 30 variables (we had 25) and, after extraction, the communalities are greater than .70
-  + looking at our data, none of the communalities is > .70, so, this does not support extracting four components
+  + looking at our data, none of the communalities is > .70, so, this does not support extracting four factors
-* when the sample size is greater than 250 (ours was 259) and the average communality is > .60
+* When the sample size is greater than 250 (ours was 259) and the average communality is > .60
   + calculated below, ours was .28.

 Using the *names()* function again, we see that "communality" is available for manipulation.